-We currently have 2 mixed (men and women) teams, 3 women’s teams and 1 youth team.
+We currently have 3 mixed (men and women) teams, 3 women’s teams, a national small-boat senior mixed team and a national large-boat senior mixed team.

 Dragon boating is generally safe, but any sport carries risk.
 State law requires you to have a floatation device on the boat.
 We can lend you a life vest, but you might want to purchase an inflatable pack, which is more comfortable.

 Relentless Dragon Boat Association has a COVID plan that complies with federal, state and local mandates.

 In addition to our practices, we recommend specific weight training and cardio.
 Our coaches are happy to recommend a program for you.